labgrid-project/labgrid/doc/configuration.rst

 USBSerialPort
 +++++++++++++
-A USBSerialPort describes a serial port which is connected via USB and is identified by matching udev properties.
+A :any:`USBSerialPort` describes a serial port which is connected via USB and is identified by matching udev properties.
 This allows identification through hot-plugging or rebooting.

 .. code-block:: yaml